 Animals rise from their sleep den or burrow, shake off their morning blues and begin foraging without giving it another thought.
 Eagerly searching the ground for the freshest leaves, roots, fruits and nuts that lay in their path as they scour the earth for a nutritious meal.

-.
+Communal foraging or social foraging is when two or more forgers meet to search the same location, slowly methodically scanning over the area in search of wild edibles.
 A high efficient and productive method of gathering (in the case of animals consuming) a variety of vitamin rich food, yet conserving energy.
 This is not a power walk or a race to finish, foraging effectively is learning to identify and really see what’s in front of you.

 Visually connecting and positively identifying wild plants and how you can use them in your kitchen.

 This not only stimulates your brain function during a forage, but also allows you to escape from the pressures of everyday life, the bills, the in-laws, problems with the neighbours, stress at work etc etc..